ciromattia/kcc/README.md

 which have different requirements than normal LCD screens.
 It also does filesize optimization by downscaling to your specific device's screen resolution, which can improve performance on underpowered ereaders.
-Supported input formats include folders/CBZ/CBR/PDF of JPG/PNG files and more.
+Supported input formats include folders and archives of JPG/PNG files and more.
 Supported output formats include virtual panel view MOBI/AZW3, EPUB, KEPUB, and CBZ.

 ![image](https://github.com/user-attachments/assets/36ad2131-6677-4559-bd6f-314a90c27218)